-Do you want to replace a damaged propeller, or you want to enhance your boat performance?
+Do you want to replace a damaged propeller, or do you want to enhance your boat’s performance?
 Are boat props universal?
 The answer is no.

 Really!

-A propeller rotates and forces the water in one direction and the boat in the other.
+A propeller rotates and forces the water and the boat in one direction.
 So it shouldn’t be a hard choice to get one.

-First, a prop selection is based on various factors, including drive type, hull design, total length, weight, elevation, and many others.
+First, a prop selection is based on various factors, including drive type, hull design, total length, weight, elevation, etc.

 Second, you can find many types of propellers in the market, which I’ll discuss in detail in the following article.